Showing 1 of 1 sample page(s). Click on above image for larger view.

 Here is an examples using Cm over four measures: | Cm | Cm | Cm | Cm |.
 The chromatic line would be Cm with C to root as the bass note.
 The descending B, Bb, A. Typically as a bass note, i.e. lowest of the chord.
 If we have a bass player present at a jam they would handle this and we would also address the line somewhere in the chord voicings.
 Cm (C Eb G), Cm/B (C Eb G B, Cm with a major 7), Cm/Bb ( Cm7, C Eb G Bb) and finally Cm/A (Cm6, C Eb G A).

 * This CmL7 is Cm with a large, major seventh (maj7).
-This is actually where the crazy naming starts with it topically indicated as some wort of augmented chord - clearly not an augmented chord when the harmonic still C minor.
+This is actually where the crazy naming starts with it typically indicated as some sort of augmented chord - clearly not an augmented chord when the harmony is still C minor.
 The song Bye Bye Blackbird, page 40 of the yellow book is written: Gm, Gb+ (augmented), Gm7 and C7.
-You get the right sound but is is actually easier to remember as Gm, Gm/F#, Gm/F, Gm/E. Just Gm and descend half steps (in fret) from G down to E.
+You get the right sound but is is actually easier to remember as Gm, Gm/F#, Gm/F, Gm/E. Just Gm and descend half steps (in fret) from G down to E. Plus you'll get the bass play to play the correct bass line.

 Here is a couple of songs where I have made changes: